A Study of Backdoors in Instruction Fine-tuned Language Models

-\mypara{Experimental Setup.} We focus on the FLAN-T5 family of LLMs, which have a sequence-to-sequence encoder-decoder transformer architecture~\cite{chung2024scaling}.
+\mypara{Experimental Setup.} We focus on the FLAN-T5 family of LLMs, which have an encoder-decoder transformer architecture~\cite{chung2024scaling}.
 The FLAN-T5 models are obtained by instruction fine-tuning the T5 foundation LLM~\cite{raffel2020exploringT5} on the FLAN dataset collection (consisting of 62 datasets from 12 NLP tasks)~\cite{longpre2023flan}.
-The FLAN-T5 models range in size from 80M parameters (FLAN-T5-small) to 11B parameters (FLAN-T5-XXL)~\cite{FLAN-T5}.
-The majority of our experiments are based on FLAN-T5-small since it is fast and cost-effective for running a range of experiments.
-We also selectively report results for a larger 780\,M parameter model (FLAN-T5-large)~\cite{FLAN-T5-large}.
-We note that, although not reported here, we have obtained results similar to those reported here for FLAN-T5-large.
+The majority of our experiments are based on FLAN-T5-small (80M parameters)~\cite{FLAN-T5} since it is fast and cost-effective for running a range of experiments.
+We also selectively report results for a larger 780M parameter model FLAN-T5-large~\cite{FLAN-T5-large}.
+Although not fully reported here, we have found that results for Flan-T5-large follow similar trends to those reported for Flan-T5-small.

-We focus on sentiment classification and use four popular datasets for this task, viz.
-SST2, IMDB, Yelp Polarity, and Amazon Polarity (covering movie reviews and product/service reviews with a binary sentiment label)~\cite{SST2,imdb,yelp,amazon}.
-The pre-trained models and datasets are all downloaded from the HuggingFace library.

-In order to prompt the LLM to predict the sentiment of an input, we append the following instruction to the end of the text portion of the input: ``Is this review positive or negative?''.
+We focus on the sentiment classification task and use four popular datasets for this task (Table \ref{tab:datasets} in Appdx~\ref{apx:bg-attacks}), viz.
+SST2, IMDB, Yelp Polarity, and Amazon Polarity, covering movie reviews and product/service reviews with a binary sentiment label~\cite{SST2,imdb,yelp,amazon}.
+In order to prompt the LLM to predict the sentiment of an input, we append the following instruction to the end of the text portion of the input: ``\textit{Is this review positive or negative?}''.
 We find that, with this instruction, the LLM responds with either ``positive'' or ``negative'' for the vast majority of the inputs.
 We also map a list of obviously positive- or negative-sentiment words (\eg good, great, best, excellent, yes) predicted by the LLM to the positive or negative class, respectively.